Early Ed-Ventures Handbook

 - Payment due each month or a late fee is applied.

 Early Ed-Ventures closes promptly at 6:00pm.
-If a child is not picked up by 6:00pm a fee of $1.00 per minute will be charged for the first late pick up.
-On the second late pick up, a $5.00 per minute will be charged.
-On the third late pick up, a $10.00 per minute will be charged.
-If additional late pick ups occur, parents will be contacted to make other arrangements.
+If a child is not picked up by 6:00pm a late fee of $25.00 will be applied to your account.
+After the 2nd late pick up occurs; parents will be contacted to discuss other arrangements.

 - If school is closed – Early Ed-Ventures is closed for the day.

 - If school has a late start – Early Ed-Ventures will open at regular time.

 - If school is dismissed early – Early Ed-Ventures will close 1 hour after school closing.